mariotsato/mariotsato.github.io/index.md

 ---
 [Experiences]
-- [University of Tsukuba] Teaching Assistant - Introduction to Programming
+- [University of Tsukuba] Teaching Assistant - Introduction to Information Science
-- [University of Tsukuba] Short term employment - OPERA project
+- [University of Tsukuba] Teaching Assistant - Introduction to Programming using Python
-- [Data Camp] - Machine Learning, etc
+- [University of Tsukuba] Research Assistant - OPERA project: LAI Index estimation using deep learning and image processing

 ---
 ### 2. Business Administration Projects